KordingLab/KordingLab.github.io/QandA.md

 I think the secret is to just have multiple projects going on at any one time.
 Your first project is usually going to be something that I help suggest… and therefore it'll almost certainly be "low risk" from a technical perspective.
 In future, you should have multiple of "your own" things going on at once so that you can bounce between them as you feel one of them hitting a snag, then come back when you want to.

-**How do you stay motivated and disciplined?**
+**How do you recommend that students stay motivated and disciplined?**

 Keep a normal 8-5 schedule.
-Don't work too hard on the weekend (maybe just 4 hrs on a typical weekend once you have finished taking all your classes and are in "research-only" mode).
+Don't work too hard on the weekend (maybe just 4 hrs on a typical weekend once you have finished taking all your classes and are in "research-only" mode**.
 Make sure you have multiple projects, with multiple different collaborators.
 That helps keep things exciting.

+**How do you recommend balancing research with other commitments such as classes, teaching, and quals?**

+Research should be your highest priority at the end of the day.
+The whole point of a PhD is to learn to be an independent technical thinker, and research is the way you build that skill.
+At times some commitments will take temporary priority, e.g., you need to make sure you study hard for quals a couple weeks before the exam in order to make sure you pass.
+However, it is important to keep your research progress in mind.
+For example, _do not_ fall into the trap of automatically prioritizing homework assignments because they have a due date and research does not.

+That said, you should absolutely be attending all of your classes and spending the time you need with the material in order to understand it.
+After all, the point of classes is to learn the material, not to spend the minimum amount of time in order to get a decent grade.
+In your first year (and for MS students), this will mean you have less time for research.
+However, you should make sure that you regularly still carve out at least some significant blocks of time to do research.

+A final note: if you have difficulty balancing research with other commitments such as classes, do not be surprised if I recommend that you TA at least part time while you are finishing your classes.
+This will allow you to gain valuable experience presenting technical material during the semesters in which classes are impeding your ability to prioritize research.
+In this situation, we will discuss expectations regarding research productivity on a case-by-case basis.

 ### Advising